-Recurring revenue assets are defined and calculated as a total of assets under custody and related loans, which is reported by ¥470 billion within Loans receivable in the consolidated balance sheets as of March 31, 2021.
-Recurring revenue assets such as investment trusts and discretionary investments grew driven by the market rally and net inflows into investment trusts, contributing to higher Recurring revenue.
+Recurring revenue assets are defined by adding related loans to the total amount of assets, such as investment trusts and discretionary investments, for which management fees and other fees are charged.
+The total amount of Loan is reported by ¥614.3 billion within Loans receivable in the consolidated balance sheets as of March 31, 2022.
+Recurring revenue assets such as investment trusts and discretionary investments grew driven by the market rally and net inflows into investment trusts, contributing to higher recurring revenue.